Sikkim Jobs : Sikkim University Recruitment 2025

-Applications are invited for recruitment of various project based positions or jobs in Sikkim University in 2025.
+Applications are invited for recruitment of various academic positions or jobs in Sikkim University in 2025.

-Sikkim University is inviting applications from eligible candidates for recruitment to the posts or jobs of Junior Research Fellow (JRF) in the ANRF, New Delhi, Government of India funded project on “Bioprospecting of rice straw for production and application of functional oligo-glycans in bioenergy and nutraceuticals using the synergistic effect of recombinant enzyme cocktail formulated from the Yak dung isolate Bacillus sp YE16” in 2025.
+Sikkim University is inviting applications from eligible candidates for recruitment to the posts or jobs of Junior Research Fellow (JRF) in a project sponsored by ANRF, New Delhi, Government of India entitled “Bioprospecting of rice straw for production and application of functional oligo-glycans in bioenergy and nutraceuticals using the synergistic effect of recombinant enzyme cocktail formulated from the Yak dung isolate Bacillus sp.
+YE16” in 2025.
 Sikkim University presently located at Gangtok, the capital town of Sikkim operates from several hired buildings located along NH-10.
 The main administrative office of the University is located at Samdur, 6th Mile, Tadong.
 The permanent campus of the University is coming up at Yangang in South Sikkim.
 The nearest airport and railway station are Bagdogra and New Jalpaiguri respectively.
-Its objective is to disseminate and advance knowledge by providing instructional and research facilities in such branches of learning as it may deem fit.
-It also aims to make provisions for integrated courses in humanities, natural and physical sciences, social sciences, forestry and other allied disciplines in the educational programmes of the University.
+Its objectives are to disseminate and advance knowledge by providing instructional and research facilities in such branches of learning as it may deem fit.
+It also aims to make provisions for integrated courses in humanities, natural and physical sciences, social sciences, forestry and other allied disciplines in the educational programmes of the University

 Name of post : Junior Research Fellow (JRF)